liranbg/JCEaverageCalculator/_posts/2014-10-05-how-to-get-involved.md

 ---

 # <i class="fa fa-hand-o-up"></i> Okay, You want to get involved...
-######*There are a few ways you can help*
+######*There are few ways you can help*

 First of all, thank you for using our software, And even more thanks for your willing to help!
-Lest start from the top.

-No, you don’t need to know how to code in order to help us out!
-Yes, I’ll say it again in a different way…Help is not always contributing by code.
-There are several ways of doing so:
+You do not need to know how to program in order to help us out!
+Help is not always contributing by code;  There are several ways to do so:

  - [Asking for new features][ask]
  - [Posting bug reports][bugs]
- - [Code][code]
+ - [Develope][code]

 In this post we will cover all methods in great detail.<br>
 Note that all these methods are welcome in all Open-Source software and